Venetian Crusade: Skirmishes in the Holy Land

-Baldwin returned to Jerusalem only in early 1121, after Toghtekin made a raid against Galilee.
+Baldwin returned to Jerusalem in early 1121, after Toghtekin made a raid against Galilee.
 In July, he invaded Damascene territory and destroyed a fortress that Toghtekin had recently erected near Jerash.

-Following the signing of the truce, with supposedly up to 250,000–350,000 troops, including men led by his son-in-law Sadaqah and Sultan Malik of Ganja, Ilghazi invaded Georgia.
+Following the signing of the truce—with supposedly up to 250,000–350,000 troops, including men led by his son-in-law Sadaqah and Sultan Malik of Ganja—Ilghazi invaded Georgia.
 Joined by the Seljuk prince Toghrul Arslan, he met David IV of Georgia met him at the Battle of Didgori where he was decisively defeated.
-Matthew of Edessa claimed a dubious number of 400 000 Turks were killed.
+Matthew of Edessa claims a dubious number of 400,000 Turks were killed.
 Among the various leaders, only Ilghazi and his son-in-law Dubays ibn Sadaqa escaped.

 Taking advantage of Ilghazi's weakness, Baldwin launched a military campaign across the Orontes.
-In November this forced Ilghazi's son, Suleiman, to hand over to the crusaders Zardana, Atharib and other forts that Ilghazi had captured the previous year.
+In November this forced Ilghazi's son Suleiman to hand over to the Crusaders Zardana, Atharib and other forts that Ilghazi had captured the previous year.
 After this deal, the Crusaders had regained every fortress Ilghazi took from Antioch since the Battle of Ager Sanguinis.
 This deal proved to be a heavy blow for the Artuqids.
 Ilghazi was tired of putting down internal decisions so he decided to divide his empire between all of his successors.
-Belek Ghazi would succeed him in Aleppo and in all of Northern Syria, Husam al-Din Timurtash succeeded him in Mardin and in Upper Mesopotamia, while his brother Shams al-Dawla Suleiman became ruler of Mayyafariqin and of Northern Kurdistan.
+Belek Ghazi succeeded him in Aleppo and in all of northern Syria, Husam al-Din Timurtash succeeded him in Mardin and in Upper Mesopotamia, while his brother Shams al-Dawla Suleiman became ruler of Mayyafariqin and of northern Kurdistan.